DarylMcCullough/databases/fundamental-sql-commands/answers.md

 #### 7.1 Add 3 new emails to the inbox.
 ```
-INSERT INTO emails (id, subject, sender, cc, body, received, read, chain_id)
+INSERT INTO emails (id, subject, sender, primary_recipient, cc, body, received, read, chain_id)
 VALUES
-(1, 'book club meeting', 'there will be a meeting this Friday at 6 pm, at the Barnes and Nobles cafe', 'tom@acme.com, harry@google.com, sally@espn.com', TIMESTAMP'2017-09-30 12:11:21', 67),
+(1, 'book club meeting', 'there will be a meeting this Friday at 6 pm, at the Barnes and Nobles cafe', 'daryl@my_work.com', 'tom@acme.com, harry@google.com, sally@espn.com', TIMESTAMP'2017-09-30 12:11:21', 67),
 (2, 'phone bill overdue', 'Your bill for September was $340.25.
 Please pay immediately.
-Verizon, 123 Phone St., Wilimington, DE 12345', '', TIMESTAMP'2017-10-01 11:12:13', 78),
+Verizon, 123 Phone St., Wilimington, DE 12345', 'daryl@my_work.com', '', TIMESTAMP'2017-10-01 11:12:13', 78),
 (3, 'please donate', 'Hi, I'm running for Congress.
-If you agree with me on the issues, please contribute to my campaign', 'sam@house.gov', TIMESTAMP'2016-07-30 10:31:21', 45),
+If you agree with me on the issues, please contribute to my campaign', 'daryl@my_work.com', 'sam@house.gov', TIMESTAMP'2016-07-30 10:31:21', 45),

 ```
 #### 7.2 You’ve just deleted one of the emails, so write a command to remove the row from the inbox table.